ramjkumar/learning/iqs/ui-ux-iq.md

 '5' == 5  // true
 '5' === 5 // false
 ```
+### What is event delegation in JavaScript?
+write answer here...

 ### How do you optimize performance in JavaScript-heavy applications?
 Debouncing events, lazy loading, splitting code via Webpack, avoiding DOM reflows, and using vanilla JS when appropriate
 ___